 As churches get bigger, they must “get smaller” if they hope to thrive.
 In other words, people need opportunities outside of large worship services to meet new people, develop friendships, and grow in faith.
 Our response to that need is our Growth Groups.
 Growth Groups are groups of 10-15 people who get together each week in a convenient Austin location.

-Growth Groups happen three times each year.
+Growth Groups happen twice each year.
 During the Spring session, each Group has its own topic ranging from tennis to piano to a study on forgiveness and just about everything in between.
 During the Fall session, all Growth Groups participate in a church-wide study.
 Those have included a book study of Adam Hamilton’s Enough, a book on stewardship and generosity, and a discussion of the 8 Points of Progressive Christianity.

 In smaller churches, a single Pastor often responds to all of the emotional and spiritual needs of the individuals in the congregation.
 When our congregation outgrew the ability of our Sr. Pastor to respond to all the requests for Pastoral Care, we committed to training and supporting Deacons who could help meet the needs.
 Our Pastor is always available to you when you are struggling with your faith, experiencing challenging life events, or just want to talk to your Pastor.
 In all other circumstances, our Deacons stand ready to offer compassionate care and prayer.